areknoster/public-distributed-commit-log/README.md

 Public Distributed Commit Log (PDCL) is an open source Go library that provides components for building public and distributed message exchange platform.

 ## Why?
 There is a category of data, that reasonably should be public.
-Think of everything that you can go and observer yourself.
+Think of everything that you can go and observe yourself.
-Traffic on the roads, weather and space measurements or public companies events and notations.
-Currently, despite the fact, that you can access them for free, in order to analyze those you need to go  and oftentimes pay to some vendor.
+Traffic on the roads, weather and space measurements or public companies notations.
+Currently, despite the fact, that you can access them for free, in order to fully utilize them in scale you need to oftentimes pay to some vendor.

-We think, that there should be a solution to make that data accessible.
+We think, that there should be a solution to make that data accessible and independent.

 Let's consider event or commit log platforms that are currently available:
 * Platforms like Kafka and RabbitMQ, whereas could theoretically be opened for public writes and reads do not easily replicate and the access to written data can be easily witheld by provider.
 Also, they don't provide tooling that would be required for such public message exchange.
-* PDCL at first glance might seem similar to some blockchain solutions.
-Yet PDCL abandons distributed consensus mechanism in favour of central manager who provides messages validation and controls their inflow.
+* Blockchain solutions.
+PDCL at first glance might seem similar to some.
+Yet PDCL abandons distributed consensus mechanism in favour of central manager (Sentinel) who provides messages validation and controls their inflow.
 Is it the right call?
 Distributed consensus is expensive by design.
 That's not a very good fit for place to store public messages.
 Public means cheap and accessible.
 Our argument is, that the freedom lies in undeniable access to past data and freedom of fork.
 That's very similar to how Open Source works.
 And that's PDCL aims to provide.